• Skip to main content

 • Freezer: cool, then transfer to an airtight freezer container and store for up to 2 months.
 Defrost in the fridge overnight.
 Reheat in a dutch oven or large pot over medium high heat.

-Nutrition Information
+Nutrition Facts

 « Maryland Style Hot Crab Dip

-Ginger Carrot Soup »
+Zesty Carrot Ginger Soup »

 Disclaimer: This post and the recipe card may contain affiliate links, which means we receive a small commission (at no cost to you!) if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!